NetizenCorp/GVM-Docker/README.md

     gvm:
         image: netizensoc/gvm-scanner:[latest|dev] # PICK A VERSION AND REMOVE BRACKETS BEFORE COMPOSING.
 Latest is the stable image.
 Dev is the development image (WARNING: May contain bugs and issues).
         volumes:
-          - gvm-data:/data              # DO NOT MODIFY
+          - gvm-data:/data              # DO NOT MODIFY unless establishing the external docker drive
         environment:
           - USERNAME="admin"            # You can leave the username as admin or change to whatever you like
           - PASSWORD="admin"            # Please use 15+ Characters consisting of numbers, lower & uppercase letters, and a special character.